 Retail Public Water Supplier - An individual or entity that for compensation supplies water to the public for human consumption.
-The term does not include an individual or entity that supplies water to itself or its employees or tenants when that water is not resold to or used by others.
+The term does not include an individual or entity that supplies water to itself or its employees or tenants when that water is not resold to or used by others.8

 Retail Public Utility - Any person, corporation, public utility, water supply or sewer service corporation, municipality, political subdivision or agency operation, maintaining, or controlling in this state facilities for providing potable water service or sewer service, or both, for compensation.
+9

 Reuse - As used in this report, the term reuse includes both direct reuse and indirect reuse.
 Direct reuse is the authorized use for one or more beneficial purposes of use of water that remains unconsumed after the water is used for the original purpose of use and before the water is either disposed of or discharged or otherwise allowed to flow into a water course, lake, or other body of state-owned water.
-Indirect reuse utilizes the bed and banks of a state watercourse for transport or storage of return flows as part of a reuse project.
-Return flows are defined as "That portion of state water diverted from a water supply and beneficially used which is not consumed as a consequence of that use and returns to a watercourse.
-Return flow includes sewage effluent.
+10 Indirect reuse utilizes the bed and banks of a state watercourse for transport or storage of return flows as part of a reuse project.
+Return flows are defined as "That portion of state water diverted from a water supply and"

-&lt;sup>9 TWDB rules, 31 TAC 357 (2)(6)
+9 TWDB rules, 31 TAC 357 (2)(6)